 Some experts claim that the HED group of differentiated meteorites come from the asteroid 4-Vesta, based primarily upon spectral data.
-While this is possible, spectral similarities reflect only bulk chemical composition, and there are numerous chemically similar basaltic meteorites that are generally accepted to be from at least several parent bodies.
+While this is possible, spectral similarities reflect only bulk chemical composition, and there are many chemically similar, but isotopically distinct, basaltic meteorites that are generally accepted to be from at least several parent bodies.
 Mb and other isotopic data that suggest that IIIAB irons (core material), mesosiderites (mostly mantle material), and main group pallasites (core-mantle material) may be genetically related; if they are, the HED parent body was probably completely fragmented by a collision sometime in the fairly distant past.

-In my opinion, the folks who ran some recent missions wanted to share some conclusive results — and collectors want their meteorites to come from particular astronomical bodies, so the assumption that HEDs are from Vesta has propagated.
+In my opinion, the folks who ran some recent missions wanted to share some conclusive results — and collectors want their meteorites to come from particular astronomical bodies, so the assumption that HEDs are from Vesta is popular.
 It’s a good working hypothesis that has merit, but has yet to be proven.

 Planetary meteorites (from the Moon and Mars) are also differentiated achondrites.

-Some have hypothesized that angrites, aubrites, and a few other odd achondrites could have come from the planet Mercury (generally, a given researcher will claim only one at a time).
-None of these claims has been proven, but these kinds of ideas are often supported by a number of prominent researchers.
-Others refute these claims, and debate is ongoing.
+Some have hypothesized that angrites, aubrites, and a few other odd achondrites could have come from the planet Mercury.
+In my opinion, all of these claims have been soundly refuted, as of 2022.

-Primitive achondrites consist of chondritic material that has been melted, but was not “differentiated.”
+Primitive achondrites consist of chondritic material that has been partially-to-mostly melted, but was not “differentiated.”
 Many consider them to be ‘melted chondrites,’ because they are in some cases chemically and isotopically similar to existing chondrite groups.
-In other words, they’re likely chondrites that have been melted and extensively recrystallized.
+In other words, they’re unusual chondrites that have been melted and extensively recrystallized.